CongLeSolutionX/Nikola_Tesla/README.md

 ## Diagram 4: Document Meta-Analysis & Potential Structure 🤔🗺️

-This flowchart attempts to visualize the structure and apparent focus of your draft document, noting its current state and the relationship between its titled subject and its researched content.
+This flowchart attempts to visualize the structure and apparent focus of my draft document, noting its current state and the relationship between its titled subject and its researched content.

 ```mermaid
 ---